German Patent and Trade Mark Office: History

 The first unified Patentgesetz (German Patent Act) was adopted on 25 May 1877, which mandated the establishment of an authority tasked with reviewing and awarding patents.
 On this basis, on 1 July 1877, the Kaiserliche Patentamt (Imperial Patent Office) was founded in Berlin.

 The Chairman of the newly established office was Karl Rudolf Jacobi.
 The first German patent was granted on 1 July 1877 for a "method for producing a red ultramarine colour", invented by Johannes Zeltner.
 The first trademark registration was on 16 October 1894 for a Berlin lamp producer.

-In 1905, the Patent Office moved into premised designed by the architects Solf and Wichards on the corner of Gitschiner Straße and Lindenstraße in Kreuzberg, with a characteristic 243-metre front on the elevated highway.
+In 1905, the Patent Office moved into premises designed by the architects Solf and Wichards on the corner of Gitschiner Straße and Lindenstraße in Kreuzberg, with a characteristic 243-metre front on the elevated highway.

 In 1919, the Patent Office was renamed the Reichspatentamt (State Patent Office).

 The Nazi anti-Semitic and anti-foreigner laws strangled scientific output and patent applications.
 Almost as soon as they came into power, the Nazis moved to throw the Jews out of the German Patent Offices, with only a few exceptions for those who had served at the front during World War I or who had lost a parent or son in fighting.
 “Law Relating to the Admission to the Profession of Patent-agent and Lawyer of 22 April 1933.
 The Government of the Reich has resolved the following law which is promulgated herewith: Section 1.
 Patent-agents which are of non-Aryan descent pursuant to the law relating to the reestablishment of the Professional Civil Service of 7 April 1933 may be taken off the roster of patent-agents kept by the Reich Patent Office up to 30 September 1933…”

 In 1938, the “Aryanization” of patents was mandated, in that new patents could only be proposed and submitted if sponsored by an Aryan and German citizens, and not by dissidents, foreigners or Jews.
 Existing patents held by Jews must also be turned over to a German citizen.
 As one author stated, “Jewish commercial firms and the associated property, as well as wholesale operations and industry that are Jewish because of the degree to which they are under Jewish ownership, can be de-Jewdified [sic].
 Important patents and commercial secrets must be transferred to non-Jewish control.”